papernest disclaims that they are not currently in partnership with Sainsbury

 Sainsbury’s Energy reviews

-As Sainsbury’s Energy has only recently re-launched its new service, there aren’t a huge number of reviews available for the supplier.
+As they have only recently re-launched its new service, there aren’t a huge number of reviews available for the supplier.
 However, the reviews that have been uploaded to impartial reviews sites are generally positive.
 The supplier gets a rating of 4.4 out of 5 from Trustpilot, showing that customers are relatively happy with the service they receive.

 Impartial, online reviews for Sainsbury’s Energy include: